-RSelenium offers a set of R libraries for the 'Selenium 2.0 WebDriver' that drives a web browser and automating the browsers locally or remotely (Kim, 2022).
+RSelenium offers a set of R libraries for the 'Selenium 2.0 WebDriver' that drives a web browser and automates the browsers locally or remotely (Kim, 2022).
 The targeting of a clicked element is determined by a CSS selector, which is submitted to the RSelenium API as a parameter, and the corresponding click and select operations are performed to enable page navigation.
 The code example is shown below: